Epitech/dump/CONTRIBUTING.md

 git push origin my-fix-branch -f
 ```

-_WARNING: Squashing or reverting commits and force-pushing thereafter may remove Gitlab comments
+_WARNING: Squashing or reverting commits and force-pushing thereafter may remove Github comments
 on code that were previously made by you or others in your commits.
 Avoid any form of rebasing
 unless necessary._

-#### After your merge request is merged
+#### After your pull request is merged

-After your merge request is merged, you can safely delete your branch and pull the changes
+After your pull request is merged, you can safely delete your branch and pull the changes
 from the main (upstream) repository:

-* Delete the remote branch on Gitlab either through the Gitlab web UI or your local shell as follows:
+* Delete the remote branch on Github either through the Github web UI or your local shell as follows:

     ```shell
     git push origin --delete my-fix-branch